BrightGuru/BrightGuru/README.md

 - 👋 Hi, I’m @BrightGuru
 - 👀 I’m interested in genomics studies.
 I love machine learning and its application in genomics.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working on the inclusion of non-addictive effects in genomic models

 <!---
 BrightGuru/BrightGuru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.